Guildford

 Yvonne Arnaud Theatre

-A rare opportunity to see behind the scenes at this Grade II listed theatre, and the Mill Studio, which has hosted an amazing list of stars since it opened in 1965.
+A rare opportunity to learn more about this Grade II listed theatre, and the Mill Studio, which has hosted an amazing list of stars since it opened in 1965.